EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Introduction

-To address the issues, we propose \methodname{}, for learning \textbf{E}fficient and \textbf{P}recise V\textbf{i}deo \textbf{C}amera control by crafting precisely-aligned training anchor videos with a lightweight ControlNet model design (\cref{sec:method}).
-Our key insight is that anchor videos should be well-aligned with the source videos to make learning both easier and more efficient, transforming the task from one of repairing misaligned content to the simpler task of copying visible regions.
-Thus, unlike previous approaches that render anchor videos from inaccurate 3D point clouds which often misaligned with the source video and reliant on annotated camera trajectories (\cref{fig:teaser} (a) right), we directly synthesize anchor videos by masking the source video based on first-frame visibility (\cref{sec:construct_pesudo_anchor_video}), as described in~\cref{fig:teaser} (b).
-Specifically, for each subsequent frame, we estimate its pixels trajectory with respect to the first frame from dense optical flow~\cite{teed2020raft}, preserving only those pixels that can be reliably traced back to the first frame.
+To address these issues, we propose \methodname{}, for learning \textbf{E}fficient and \textbf{P}recise V\textbf{i}deo \textbf{C}amera control by crafting precisely-aligned training anchor videos with a lightweight, region-aware ControlNet model design (\cref{sec:method}).
+Our key insight is that anchor videos should be well-aligned with the source videos to make learning as easy, transforming the task from one of more difficult repairing misaligned content to the simpler task of copying visible regions.
+Thus, unlike previous approaches that render anchor videos from inaccurate 3D point clouds, which are often misaligned with the source video and reliant on camera trajectories, we directly synthesize anchor videos by masking the source video based on first-frame visibility.
+Specifically, for each subsequent frame, we estimate its pixel trajectories with respect to the first frame from dense optical flow~\citep{teed2020raft}, preserving only those pixels that can be reliably traced back to the first frame.
 Pixels with no valid correspondence in the first frame are masked out.
-This process effectively mimics the key property of anchor videos—all new regions relative to the first frame are invisible—while ensuring precise alignment in visible regions (\cref{fig:teaser} (b) right).
-Furthermore, our approach eliminates the need for camera trajectory annotations, allowing anchor videos to be created from any in-the-wild source.
+This process effectively mimics the key property of anchor videos that all new regions relative to the first frame are invisible, while ensuring precise alignment in visible regions.
+Additionally, our method eliminates the need for camera trajectory estimations during training, allowing anchor videos to be created from any in-the-wild source.
+At test time, we leverage standard point-cloud rendering to construct anchor videos for user-specified camera trajectories.